altmattr/mq-magic/stem_club/1_teachable_machine.md

 ---
 title: Teachable Machine
 ---
+536
 We begin by learning about the AI creation tool [teachable machine](https://blog.google/technology/ai/teachable-machine/) from Google.

 Watch the following video from the Coding Train and then come back to answer the question in your log book.
-Don't watch past 8 minutes and 56 seconds, we won't need any of that material.
+The video will stop after 8 minutes and 56 seconds, as you won't need anything past that point.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kwcillcWOg0?si=SB9nguWkAAhees8Gstart%3D0&end=537" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>